giannpan/Christmas-card/README.md

   - The Snowflakes
   - And finally the position change for each snowflake

-- After that, we just apply the functions with their position settings.
+- Afterward, we simply apply the functions with their respective position settings.

 ## Software: